-The use of conveyor belts are quite recent in the history of mining, but today pay a pivotal role in moving materials efficiently both far and near.
+The use of conveyor belts are quite recent in the history of mining, but today play a pivotal role in moving materials efficiently both far and near.

-1892 Saw the earliest inventions of Conveyor belts used for carry coal and ore.
+1892 Saw the earliest inventions of conveyor belts used to carry coal and ore.

 Sandvik invented steel conveyor belts in 1901.

 Richard Sutcliffe, an Irish mining engineer and inventor, invented the first underground conveyor belt that revolutionised the coal mining industry.